 Save a copy of the completed form so that you can refresh your memory before your interview.

-Watch out for automatic time-out and word limits – Save what you have entered into the form regularly so that you don’t lose any changes made if it automatically times out.
+Watch out for automatic time-out and word limits with online forms – Save what you have entered into the form regularly so that you don’t lose any changes made if it automatically times out.
 Be concise and relevant in your answers.

 Activity – Draft Application Form